 In terms of stability, the pointy nose which tapers back about 3 foot from the front may cause some stability issues for very big guys.
 I would opt for one of the above wider paddle boards in this case.
 But if you’re overweight and need a board greater than 25o pounds capacity, this Bluefin is a great choice.

 Being able to stretch your legs after using it as a kayak, or rest the legs after paddling is an awesome option the kayak conversion kit provides.
 The price is great and the inclusions like a dual pump are great value.
 Just the 30 inch width may be of some concern to the bigger guys.

 Tips For Getting Back On The Paddle Board When You’re A Heavy Person

-As a bigger person our weight is often against us, especially so in the water.
+As a bigger person, our weight is often against us, especially so in the water.
 Trying to leverage yourself out of the pool is hard enough without a heavy duty pool ladder.
+Heck, even getting onto an oversized pool float is hard enough.
 So what happens when you fall into the lake while paddle boarding?.

 With extra weight to carry around, one needs some amazing upper body strength to be able to pull themselves up.
 Which is not often the case with us heavier guys.
 So in order to get back on top of the paddleboard in deep water, this guy on YouTube posted a video showing you how its possible.
 With a little improvising of course.
 Note the 700 pound capacity Tower Xplorer used in the video as mentioned above.